Dica-Developer/quickQuestion/README.md

 ## License ##

-Quick Question - Communication and Collaboration tool.
+Quick Question - Communication and Collaboration Tool.
 Copyright (C) 2013  Dica-Developer

 This program is free software: you can redistribute it and/or modify